Documentation / Project Config

 stunl up

-$ stunl up # auto-discover stunl.yaml, start all services
+$ stunl up # use ./stunl.yaml, start all services

-$ stunl up --file ./other.yaml # use a specific config file
+$ stunl up -f dev.yaml # use a specific config file

-$ stunl init # detect services, write stunl.yaml
+$ stunl up --init # create example stunl.yaml

 Config hierarchy